-A collection of pictures from around Woolacombe and Mortehoe, this is the location where I go to take pictures the majority of the time and the area I know best.
+A collection of pictures from around Woolacombe, Mortehoe and Lee, this is the location where I go to take pictures the majority of the time and the area I know best.

 One of the amazing wonders about this location is that the sun sets to the left of Lundy Island when viewed from Woolacombe during the Autumn\Winter months (after Autumn equinox) and to the right during the Spring\Summer months (after the Spring equinox).

 June 2022 - Taken the day after the longest day when the sun is furthest around to the right over Mortehoe when viewed from here.
 It seemed to be conveniently slotted into the dip of the hills below to make a beautiful image.
 The village is perfectly framed by the green of its landscape and the photo has so much detail including Morte Point to the left over to the Smugglers Rest on the far right.
 Also on the right and in the distance on this very clear evening is Worms Head,Gower,South Wales!